-All content is authored by the website's founder, who holds advanced degrees in nursing but does not appear to have training in obstetrics or pediatrics.
-Posting dates are included on articles, as are references to the original scientific literature.
-Unfortunately, there seems to be a good deal of cherry-picking — highlighting the evidence that fits within the author's worldview while ignoring the rest.
+All content is authored by the website's founder, who holds advanced degrees in nursing, but does not appear to have training in obstetrics or pediatrics.
+Posting dates are included on articles and some have been recently updated.

 Easy to navigate and visually appealing

 In depth evaluations of over 25 controversial issues in childbirth using clinical studies to clarify them

 Evidence used as support is often unreliable or not representative of the original findings